scvalex/ltc/docs/final.md

 since an erroneous program would not type check.
-For instance, note that `receive` takes an `a Receiving` as its first parameter, but this can only obtained from `serve`; the `a Sending` obtained from `connect` is simply not the right type.
+For instance, note that `receive` takes an `a Receiving` as its first parameter, but this can only obtained from `serve`; the `a Sending` obtained from `connect` is not of the right type.

 We end this section by mentioning a few other languages we considered.
 Since LTc is a distributed program, it would have been reasonable to